ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Typically one router in the group is designated as the main router.
 Other routers in the multi-chassis setup are connected to the main router only via physical network links and are therefore managed and appraised via the main router's help.
-In consequence, a multi-chassis router setup is a composite device, each router is an Attester, and the main router is the lead Attester.
+Consequently, a multi-chassis router setup is a composite device, each router is an Attester, and the main router is the lead Attester.

 {{composite}} depicts the conceptual data flow for a composite device.